anshium/anshium.github.io/old_website/survival_101_at_IIIT.md

+---
+layout: default
-# Survival 101 at IIIT - Hyderabad
+title: Survival 101 at IIIT
+permalink: /survival_101_at_IIIT.html
+---

+### Survival 101 at IIIT-H

 ## Ways to Tackle Sleep
 1. Drink water that is slighly below room temperature.